|"With every mistake we must surely be learning." [George Harrison]|

 - German Conversation hours facilitated by an instructor, e.g. Schokoladenstunde or German Convo on the Go will take place weekly - look for weekly emails with more details.
 "All students at all levels are welcome to come and chat in German.

 - German Club works to connect students of all levels with a passion for German language and culture to opportunities for language practice, cultural events, and networking!
 Come to as many or few events as you would like!
-In addition to virtual Stammtisch (German conversation table), we will offer online game nights where you can win German Club swag, virtual German cook-alongs, tutoring, and more.
-Additionally, 101-232 students can make up absences by participating in German Club events.
-E-mail the German Club E-Board at email@example.com for more information and follow @umichgerman on Instagram to see what we are up to!
+German 101-232 students can make up absences by participating in German Club events.
+E-mail the German Club E-Board at email@example.com for more information and follow @umichgerman on Instagram to see what the club is up to!

 - The Max Kade Haus is the University's German Residence, located in North Quad.
 It hosts a weekly "Kaffeestunde" (informal conversation hour, perhaps with coffee) and a weekly "Deutschtisch" (same as Kaffeestunde, but over dinner), where residents and guests can chat informally in German.
 Don't be intimidated: try it out and have fun!